LukeGall/Level-4-Solo-Project/notesDiary.md

 # 26 Nov 2020
 Theming has been overhauled plus the play puzzle component has all been finished, I like the current look of the app quite a lot.
 Will move on to making the list of puzzles nice tomorrow then maybe some auth after that

+# 27 Nov 2020
+The list of puzzles has been made to look really nice and it allows people to see the description, starting slots and expected results.

+Will move onto making more puzzles this weekend then move onto the tutorial page next week.
+But the project feels mostly done now.